tinacms/wp-gatsby-markdown-exporter/README.md

     ./vendor/bin/wp gatsby-export --directory=/example/gatsby-starter/src/content

 ## Installation Methods
-### Composer require (Recommended)
-  Make sure you have [Composer installed](https://getcomposer.org/doc/00-intro.md) and navigate to the WordPress site directory, then:

-    composer require tinacms/wp-gatsby-exporter

 ### Git clone + Composer
 Or clone this repository into wp-content/plugins, then navigate to the `wp-gatsby-exporter` directory:

     composer install

-### Download zip file (Easiest)
-Download the [latest release](https://github.com/tinacms/wp-gatsby-exporter/releases/latest) and unzip the file into wp-content/plugins.

 ## Enable the plugin
 Activate "WordPress to Gatsby Exporter" from the WordPress admin.